tenmajkl/TENMAJKL/README.md

 I work on:
 - Lemon
-- wal
-- minehub web
+- MineHub web technologies

 I like:
 - php
 - regex
+- haskell
 - terminal
 - unix (and *nix)
 - doing stuff from scratch